alphagov/government-service-design-manual/service-manual/digital-by-default/index.md

     </div>
   </li>
   <li id="criterion-5">
-    <div class="point">Evaluate what tools and systems will be used to build, host, operate and measure a service, and how to procure them.</div>
+    <div class="point">Evaluate what tools and systems will be used to build, host, operate and measure the service, and how to procure them.</div>
     <div class="guidance">
       <p>Related guides</p>
       <ul>